On the anniversary of the first Moon walk by Steve Gallup a tardy response to the challenge to write a poem about your generation

 Evil Among Us by Steve Gallup Dads gathered around a campfire discover that the new guy has a buried past.

-Your Next Step Could Lead Anywhere Asia • by Steve Gallup A true story about discovery in Taiwan (previously published by Sacred Ground Travel Magazine)
+Your Next Step Could Lead Anywhere Travel • by Steve Gallup A true story about discovery in Taiwan (previously published by Sacred Ground Travel Magazine)

 Once round the field by Steve Gallup Just a bit of verse that came to me as I walked past the schoolyard.